netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 ## YANG-Push Subscriptions

-A client issuing a YANG-Push establish-subscription or modify-subscription request towards a server that supports ietf-netconf-txid-yang-push.yang MAY request that the server provides updated txid values in YANG-Push on-change subscription updates.
+A client issuing a YANG-Push establish-subscription or modify-subscription request or configures a YANG-Push subscription towards a server that supports ietf-netconf-txid-yang-push.yang MAY request that the server provides updated txid values in YANG-Push on-change subscription updates.